yjjang/mongkie/docs/tutorial/network_clustering.rst

  .. image:: ../images/mcl_network.png

-.. tip:: How to change default shape of group nodes in the network.
+.. tip:: How to change default shape of group nodes on the network.

-  In the **Display Options** panel, you can **globally** set various visualization options for nodes, edges, and groups.
+  In the **Display Options** panel, you can **globally** set various visualization options for nodes, edges, and groups:

   #.
-To open the **Display Options** panel, click the |arrowup-icon| button at the bottom-right of a network.
+To open the **Display Options** panel, click the |arrowup-icon| button at the bottom-right of a network window.
   #.
 Select the **Group** tab.
   #.
-Choose one of supported group shapes.
+Choose one of listed shapes.

    .. image:: ../images/display_options_group.png

   For editing a individual component, you can use the :doc:`Visual Editor UI <../network_visualization/visual_editing>`.

-.. tip:: How to change colors of clusters in the **Clustering** window.
+.. tip:: How to change colors of cluster in the **Clustering** window.

-  Initially the colors of clusters are assigned randomly.
+  Initially the colors of cluster are assigned randomly.
 You can regenerate random colors for all clusters:

    .. image:: ../images/regen_cluster_colors.png

-  Or, you can manually set the color of individual cluster.
+  Or, you can manually set the color of individual cluster:

   1. **Press and holding down** the mouse left-button on the color box on the left of a cluster name.
   2. While holding the mouse button down, move the pointer in the color panel.